ziap/ziap.github.io/content/blog/parallel-array/index.md

 }
 ```

-For the `Monsters` type, it's also a record, but the values depends on the keys
+For the `Monsters` type, it's also a record, but the values depend on the keys
 based on the `arrayTypes` object, so we need to create our own mapped type.

 ```ts